-On the solstice, the Sun moves through the sky along its most-curved path.
-It rises and keeps veering to the right as it passes high overhead—quite different from the laser-straight path the Sun moves along in late March and late September.
+On the summer solstice, the Sun’s path across the sky is curved—NOT a straight line.
+It appears to rise and keeps veering to the right as it passes high overhead.
+This is quite different from the laser-straight path the Sun moves along in late March and late September, near the equinoxes.

 The word “solstice” comes from the Latin words sol “Sun” and stitium “standing.”
-On the summer solstice, the Sun’s path stops advancing northward each day and “stands” still.
+On the summer solstice, the Sun’s path stops advancing northward each day and appears to “stand” still in the sky before going back the other way.

 In India, the summer solstice ends the six-month period when spiritual growth is supposedly easiest.
 Better hurry, you only have a few days left!